linl33/bohemia/guides/guide_openhds_setup.md

 ## Installing ODKAggregate

+The `cloud-config` script previously run installs ODKAggregate.
+However, because we need its configuration to work with OpenHDS, we'll have to do a reinstall.

+### Uninstall ODKAggregate

+- ODK Aggregate is installed with the cloud config script. this means there are two ODK Aggregate instances:
+  - Default (cloud-config) at bohemia.team (autoredirect) (administrator / aggregate)
+  - The OpenHDS compatible one at bohemia.team/ODKAggregate (odk_prod / aggregate)

 ### Configuring ODK Aggregate

 ODKAggregate both (a) serves as a repository for electronic forms in data collection (to be syncronized with tablets) and (b) recipient and storage for completed forms which are submitted _from_ tablets